 - GCSE English, Grade 5 or above

-- GCSE Maths (Higher Tier), Grade 5 or above
+- GCSE Maths (ideally higher-tier), Grade 5 or above

 - GCSE Science subject, Grade 5 or above